RutledgeLab/2024_sensory_surprises_risky_decisions/README.txt

 -----------------------------------------------------------------------------------------------------
 * 'run_mainfigures.m' is the main script that produces the key analyses and figures in the manuscript

-* 'Exp[1-7]_cleaned.mat' contain the data for each of the seven experiments (total n = 1600) discussed in the manuscript
+* 'Exp[1-7]_data.mat' contain the data for each of the seven experiments (total n = 1600) discussed in the manuscript

-* 'fitmodel_omnibus_OBdiff_model.m' contains the script that defines and runs the main models.
+* 'fitmodel_omnibus_persevrb.m' contains the script that defines and runs the main models.
 This script uses Maximum Likelihood Estimation (MLE) for parameter estimation.

+* 'fitmodel_omnibus_rb.m' contains the script that defines and runs the Risky Bias model.
+This script uses Maximum Likelihood Estimation (MLE) for parameter estimation.

 * 'fitmodel_pt.m' contains the script that defines and runs a basic Prospect Theory model

-* 'fitmodel_pt_dLapsemodel.m' contains the script that defines the dLapse model featured in figure 4
+* 'fitmodel_dLapsemodel.m' contains the script that defines the dLapse model featured in figure 4

 * 'ttest_bf.m' is the function called to run Bayes Factor calculations